biolab/orange3/doc/visual-programming/source/widgets/evaluation/rocanalysis.rst

 (1-specificity; probability that target=1 when true value=0) against a
 true positive rate on a y-axis (sensitivity; probability that target=1 when true value=1).
-The closer the curve follows the left-hand border and then the top border of the ROC space the more accurate the classifier.
+The closer the curve follows the left-hand border and then the top border of the ROC space, the more accurate the classifier.
 Given the costs of false positives and false negatives, the widget can also determine the optimal classifier and threshold.

 .. figure:: images/ROCAnalysis-basic-stamped.png

 1. Choose the desired *Target Class*.
-Default class is chosen alphabetically.
+The default class is chosen alphabetically.

 2. If test results contain more than one classifier, the user can choose